reiryuki/One-UI-Home-31-Magisk-Module/README.md

 ## Installation Guide
 - Install this module via Magisk app or Recovery
 - Reboot
+- Change default home to this launcher and enable notification access for One UI Home in your Settings app

 ## Tested on
 - DotOS ROM Android 11 arm64